Omarhosnyyy95/artefact/README.md

 4) VPC Peering on AWS:
     - To allow connection between the isolated Atlas cluster and the AWS Lambda function running inside an isolated VPC on AWS
 5) A Lambda function on AWS inside a VPC
-    - fetches the data from
+    - fetches the data from the MongoDB collection
 6) API Gateway
     - Exposes a public end-point for users to access the database
     - Triggers the Lambda function